fleetdm/fleet/handbook/engineering/README.md

 | Release testing/QA | Every three weeks | Every release cycle, by end of day Wednesday of release week, all issues move to "Ready for release" on the 🚀Release board. | Reed Haynes |
 | Release testing/QA report | Every three weeks | Every release cycle, on the Monday of release week, the DRI for the release ritual is updated on status of testing. | Reed Haynes |

-## Fleet Infrastructure Oncall
+## 24/7 on-call

-The infrastructure oncall team will be responsible for alarms related to fleetdm.com, Fleet sandbox, and Fleet managed cloud.
-Oncall will happen in shifts of 1 week.
+The 24/7 on-call (aka infrastructure on-call) team is responsible for alarms related to fleetdm.com, Fleet sandbox, Fleet managed cloud, as well as delivering 24/7 support for Fleet Ultimate customers.
+The infrastructure (24/7) on-call responsibility  happen in shifts of 1 week.
 The people involved in them will be:

 First responders: